ScreamMaster1337/website-socialmedia/README.md

-# website-socialmedia
+# Website under socialmedia
-Strona Internetowe pod SocialMedia ( React.js )
+A website created in React.js